servo/book/src/contributing/guides/diagnosing-intermittent-wpt-failures.md

 ## Diagnosing problems with layout tests

-If the test verifies properties of layout (either a reftest or a test that uses layout APIs like `getBoundingClientRect()`, `scrollTop`, `offsetParent`, etc.), somce common sources of intermittent results include:
+If the test verifies properties of layout (either a reftest or a test that uses layout APIs like `getBoundingClientRect()`, `scrollTop`, `offsetParent`, etc.), some common sources of intermittent results include:

 1. incremental layout behaves incorrectly for a particular change, but this is covered up by another async operation that triggers additional layout
 2. a screenshot is taken too early/too late relative to some other change (e.g. a web font loading)